What is Core Energetics ?

 The third stage of the work looks to transform the client and reorient them towards finding their life purpose, and to increase meaning and purpose in their lives.
 A fundamental aim of any therapy session is making contact and allowing the client to again trust making contact with others.

-This happens when there is an energy resonance between the therapist and client.
+This happens when there is an energy resonance between the therapist in Perth and client.
 You are on the same wavelength and have both moved beyond mask.

 At the start of each session, the therapist creates a safe container for the work and connects with the Higher Self or positive intention of the client.
 The aim of the therapist is to penetrate the Mask, through which the Mask is identified and the pain of being false is acknowledged.